Links on Android Authority may earn us a commission. Learn more.

 Note: Geekbench only tests the CPU score.
 It doesn't exercise the GPU in any way nor does it test the ability of any other components on board the SoC including the DSP, ISP or any neural networking engines.

-On paper, the multi-core result of the hexa-core A11 is 50 percent faster than the octa-core Snapdragon 835.
+On paper, the scores for Apple’s processors (which only have 6 cores) are faster than the octa-core scores for all the processors.
+And not just for one generation, but two, or even three.
 As I mentioned above though, Geekbench doesn’t test other parts of the SoC.
-Things like the DSP, the ISP and any AI-related functions will influence the day-to-day experience of any devices using these processors.
-However, when it comes to raw CPU speed, the A11 is the clear winner.
+Things like the GPU, the DSP, the ISP, and any AI-related functions.
+These other parts of the SoC will influence the day-to-day experience of any devices using these processors.
+However, when it comes to raw CPU speed, Apple is the clear winner.

-When Apple suddenly announced a 64-bit ARMv8 CP, Qualcomm had nothing.
+When Apple suddenly announced a 64-bit Armv8 CPU, Qualcomm had nothing.
 At the time one of its execs called the 64-bit A7 a “marketing gimmick”, but it didn’t take long for Qualcomm to come up with a 64-bit strategy of its own.

 Qualcomm's first 64-bit CPU arrived in the same year as Apple's third.

 This ping-pong match continues.
 Things changed slightly when Arm introduced the Cortex-X range.
 These CPU cores were designed to lessen the gap between Android’s processors and Apple’s.
 The Cortex-X CPUs are designed first for the highest performance, even at the risk of higher power consumption.
 That is why there is normally just one Cortex-X core in a mobile processor and then three high-end Cortex-A cores, and then four power-efficiency cores.
 A 1+3+4 setup.

 There are several key things to recognize about Apple’s CPU cores.